vasu-dargar/TasteNet-Restaurant-Ranker/README.md

       a) Average rating
       b) Standard deviation (rating spread)
       c) Number of reviews
+    6-A generalized summary is provided for each restaurant based on semantic analysis of each restaurant's reviews.

     Produces more consistent and trustworthy restaurant rankings compared to raw averages.